Skip to main content

 “After one exam, I went up to the TA and said, I love this, I love, this, I love this!” she recalls.
 “I was so excited.
 I said I wished I had found geology as a freshman.”

-Eventually, her UK professors—particularly Dr. Bill Blackburn—helped Eriksson make the switch to majoring in geology as a junior, and she was able to graduate with just one extra semester of
+Eventually, her UK professors—particularly Dr. Bill Blackburn—helped Eriksson make the switch to majoring in geology as a junior, and she was able to graduate with just one extra semester of work, in the summer of 1971.

 Was it destiny or some predisposition that led John Yozwiak to the University of Kentucky College of Arts and Sciences?
 Or maybe it simply was a matter of finding a great opportunity.